 ORGANIC AND FAIR

 Over the years, as the project progressed, Canaan developed a strong network of producer, commercial, and research organizations working hand in hand to empower more than 1,600 small farmers to sustain their livelihood.

 These farmers started growing organic crops, mainly olives, and were able to sell their produce at a fair price, thus allowing a sustainable living.
-The project also positively influences the development of the region, as it offers employment opportunities to farm workers and opportunities for investment in community projects, research and extension, education, and so on.
+The project also positively influences the development of the region, as it offers employment opportunities to farm workers and investment opportunities in community projects, research and extension, education, and so on.
 Moreover, as a direct result of the project, the price of olive oil has generally risen in Palestine, thereby improving the incomes of Palestinian farmers outside the fair-trade system.